Contents

 As there is already precedence when it comes to the regulation of vape packaging there is an existing structure for the potential introduction of measures such as standardised packaging.

-On 20 March 2024 the Tobacco and Vapes Bill was introduced to Parliament, which seeks new powers to regulate vaping products, including their packaging, how they are displayed, and restricting vape flavours.
+On 20 March 2024 the Tobacco and Vapes Bill was introduced to Parliament, which sought new powers to regulate vaping products, including their packaging, how they are displayed, and restricting vape flavours.

-With this bill the Government are seeking new powers to not only regulate vape packaging but also how the product is presented, including the size, shape, and distinguishing marks or designs.
-This is much more far reaching than the public were initially lead to believe, and seems to go beyond what is necessary to ensure packaging and product design are not disproportionately appealing to minors.
+With this bill the Tory Government were seeking new powers to not only regulate vape packaging but also how the product is presented, including the size, shape, and distinguishing marks or designs.
+This was much more far reaching than the public were initially lead to believe, and seemed to go beyond what is necessary to ensure packaging and product design are not disproportionately appealing to minors.

 The Tobacco and Vapes Bill got its second reading in the House of Commons on 16 April 2024, allowing MPs to debate the main principles of the Bill and to vote on whether the Bill would proceed to the committee stage.
-The Bill was ultimately voted to proceed to the committee stage which is expected to commence later in April 2024.
+The Bill was ultimately voted to proceed to the committee stage, but following the call for a general election the bill was dropped and Parliament dissolved on 30 May 2024.
+The Labour Government have revealed in The King's Speech that they do intend to reintroduce the Tobacco and Vapes Bill, but for the time being we do not know how close this will be to the original one presented by the Tory Government.

 Does vape packaging affect youth vaping?